 Results: Results will be posted online.
 Score sheets will be scanned and emailed to all participants.
 Your video WILL NOT be posted publicly by Dressage Today, nor will the comments on your test sheets.
 Please see below on how to record your video.

-Prizes: $100 SmartPak Gift Certificate awarded to top score in each class plus, 1 year subscription to Dressage Today OnDemand, a $345 value
+Prizes: $100 prize package from HorseTech awarded to top score in each class plus, 1-year subscription to Dressage Today OnDemand, a $345 value.

 How to Record Your Video

 Step 1.
 Using a phone or video camera, have a helper video your ride from Letter C, ideally in an outdoor arena/field during the daytime.
-For best results, the camera should not be facing into the sun.
+For best results, the phone/camera should be held horizontally and not be facing into the sun.
 An indoor or covered arena may be used if the lighting is good—the better the lighting conditions, the better you will look.
 Make sure the sound is turned ON.

 Step 2.
 Prior to entering the ring, your videographer must show a cell phone displaying the date and time.
 Without stopping the video, speak into the camera stating your name and your horse’s name, the level and test you are riding and then continue, without editing (no stop and starting) into the arena.